coq/coq/doc/sphinx/proof-engine/ltac2.rst

 The Ltac2 language features non-backtracking IO, notably mutable data and printing operations.

-Mutable fields of records can be modified using the set syntax.
-Likewise, built-in types like `string` and `array` feature imperative assignment.
+Mutable fields of records and built-in types like `string` and `array` feature imperative assignment.
 See modules `String` and `Array` respectively.

 A few printing primitives are provided in the `Message` module for displaying information to the user.